spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 }
 ```

-This is allowed.

 However, if you will be adding a similar test to the same
- fixture, e.g. you need to create another world to assert something else about
+ fixture, e.g. you need to create another `world` to assert something else about
- the world, move the creation and disposal of the instance into the `[SetUp]`
+ the `world`, move the creation and disposal of the instance into the `[SetUp]`
  and `[TearDown]` functions:

 ```cs